The Craft of #Writing: Lexical Density Compared to Writing Rules

 4.)
 Never use an adverb to modify “said.”

 7.)
-Use regional dialect and foreign words sparingly.
+Use regional dialects and foreign words sparingly.

 8.)
 Avoid detailed descriptions of characters

 9.)
-Don’t go into great detail describing places and things
+Don’t go into great detail when describing places and things

 10.)
 Try to leave out the parts that readers tend to skip.

-Other general admonitions handed out to beginning writers are “show, not tell” which runs along thing lines of Leonard’s eight, ninth and tenth rule.
-Writers are encourage to “show” what is happening rather than telling or writing the story like a news report.
+Other general admonitions handed out to beginning writers are “show, not tell,” which runs along the lines of Leonard’s eight, ninth, and tenth rules.
+Writers are encouraged to “show” what is happening rather than tell or write the story like a news report.

-Leonard’s rules seem to lean toward a lean and clean prose that doesn’t bog the reader down with word thick prose.
+Leonard’s rules seem to lean toward a lean and clean prose that doesn’t bog the reader down with word-thick prose.
 Anything not essential to the telling of the immediate story is stripped away.
-What he seems to be leaning toward is “readability,” the facility of the prose to communicate to as many readers as possible.
+What he seems to be leaning toward is “readability,” the facility of the prose to communicate with as many readers as possible.

 The work of Sawyer et al. (2008) provides yet another interesting contrasting point, where the authors found that award winning academic papers in marketing journals correlate strongly with increased readability, characterized by higher percentage of simple sentences.